reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 :::tip

+**Your application is expected to have only one `createApi` call in it**.
+This one API slice should contain _all_ endpoint definitions that talk to the same base URL.
+For example, endpoints `/api/posts` and `/api/users` are both fetching data from the same server, so they would go in the same API slice.
+If your app does fetch data from multiple servers, you can either specify full URLs in each endpoint, or if necessary create separate API slices for each server.

-Your application is expected to have only one `createApi` call in it.
-If you're looking to split up your endpoints between multiple files, read through [this](https://redux.js.org/tutorials/essentials/part-8-rtk-query-advanced#injecting-endpoints) section of the docs!
+Endpoints are normally defined directly inside the `createApi` call.
+If you're looking to split up your endpoints between multiple files, see [the "Injecting Endpoints" section in Part 8](https://redux.js.org/tutorials/essentials/part-8-rtk-query-advanced#injecting-endpoints) section of the docs!

 :::